StefanKjartansson/django-k8s-gcp-skeleton/README.md

 ## Next Steps

-Add a DATABASE_URL pointing to a local database and start working on your project.
+* Add a DATABASE_URL pointing to a local database and start working on your project.
+* You can delete the bootstrap folder, it's not needed anymore.

 ## Release History